awilli1186/wee-website/source/content/v3/style/intro.md

 ---
 name: Style
-heading: Normalization to your brand with mixin library
+heading: Normalize your brand with Wee's mixin library
 global:
-  seoTitle: Web Build Automation
-  seoDesc:
+  seoTitle: Style Normalization
 ---

 Wee doesn't try an dictate the styling of your project, instead if offers a lightweight reset and a powerful collection of mixins.
-Output only what you need but with the tools to organize and automate your entire workflow.
+Output only what you need but with the tools to organize and automate your workflow.